-If you have been convicted of a DUI in Vista, you may be ordered to install an ignition interlock device in your vehicle.
+If you have been convicted of drunk driving in Vista, you may be ordered to install an ignition interlock device in your vehicle.
 This is particularly true if you have been convicted of driving on a suspended license that was originally revoked due to a DUI.
+Ignition Interlock Devices In CA are sometimes required as part of drunk driving probation agreements and may be required to get your license back sooner.

 These devices are similar to breathalyzers in that they use your breath to detect the amount of alcohol in your system.
 The difference is that these devices aren’t only used when police suspect you may be driving while inebriated, but instead must be used every time you wish to operate your vehicle.